Oxford sells lookup data—definitions and synonyms for embedding in products. Linguabase is a complete vocabulary stack built for word games.

 Human lexicographers

-Human + LLM + SWOW + confirmation filtering
+Human + LLM + confirmation filtering

 False cognate handling